 Days, Evenings, and Weekends: Classes are taught from 7 a.m. to 11 p.m., Monday through Friday, as well as on Saturdays and Sundays.
-The Associate in Arts degree and some Certificates of Achievement may be earned during evening and weekend hours as well as during the day.
+Many classes qualifying for the Associate in Arts degree and some Certificates of Achievement may be earned during evening and weekend hours as well as during the day.